Gabalong Farms Mallee 2023

 Project Information:

-Gabalong Farms Mallee 2023 is a reforestation project located near the small locality of Gabalong, approximately 30 kilometers east of the regional centre of Moora in the Western Australian Wheatbelt.
-Registered in June 2023, the project covers 385 hectares of land historically used for broadacre agriculture.
-The surrounding region is heavily dominated by dryland cropping (wheat, canola) and sheep grazing, a landscape where strategic tree planting is often utilized to combat salinity and wind erosion while diversifying farm income.
+Gabalong Farms Mallee 2023 is a reforestation project located in the locality of Gabalong, approximately 40km east of Moora in the Western Australian Wheatbelt.
+Registered in June 2023, the project covers nearly 385 hectares of agricultural land.
+The region is heavily utilized for dryland cropping (wheat, canola) and livestock grazing, typical of the broader Wheatbelt landscape which has historically seen significant clearing.